dillonpan/exit-surveys/README.md

 # Part2: Cleaning Dates and Creating a New Column

-Now that we a two datasets of only resignations, we need to find out how long each employee worked before resigning.
-Afterwards, we can allocated whether they were a short term or long term employee.
+Now that we have two datasets of only resignations, we need to find out how long each employee worked before resigning.
+Afterwards, we can allocate whether they were a short term or long term employee.
 In tafe_resignations, the column "institute_service" has the amount of time the employee was with the department.
 However, dete_resignations only includes the employee's start date ("dete_start_date") and their end date ("cease_date").
-So let's create a new column that holds the difference.
+Let's create a new column that holds the difference.

-First off, we'll take a look at the end date:
+First off, we'll look at the end date:
 ```python
 print(dete_resignations['cease_date'].value_counts())
 ```